Craving Some Creativity

 • May require professional installation.

 Paneling over an exposed or drop ceiling is another great option.
-For example, this beadboard ceiling was used to cover up an unsightly popcorn ceiling.
-Likewise, the same idea could be used for a drop ceiling.
+Here beadboard panels were used to cover up the outdated popcorn texture.

 White beadboard ceiling in powder room styled with natural accents and earth tones.